 chopped bunch of dill

-I used Nigel Slater’s recipe for beetroot gravadlax, with vodka and orange zest for flavour.
+Nigel Slater’s recipe for beetroot gravadlax is a winner, it also has vodka and orange zest for flavour.
 You basically just chuck all the ingredients in a bowl and mix them all up before rubbing into the fish.
 I used two tails because they sit well together but you could equally do a fillet if you want to make less.
-Fit it into a snug dish, cover with clingfilm and a small plate andstick the heaviest jars or dishes on top of it to get a squeeze on.
+Fit it into a snug dish, cover with clingfilm and a small plate and stick the heaviest jars or dishes on top of it to get a squeeze on.
 You can leave it for a few days in the fridge then when it’s time to serve just scrape off all the marinade and wipe down with a paper towel.
 Then get the sharpest knife you have and slice the thinnest slices on a slight diagonal.

 350g Desiree potatoes, peeled